Buddha's Birthday Celebration

 Buddha's Enlightenment Day celebrates the three days that Siddhartha Gautama sat under the bodhi tree in India and attained enlightenment, or awakening.
 On the third day of unbroken sitting more than 2500 years ago, he awoke and saw the world and, after some prodding by associates, began to teach others.
 Thus, he became the Buddha (the Pali word for teacher).

-This sitting in January (on the 8th day of the 12th month by lunar calender, Friday night of December 30, 2011) is a remembrance of that, a quiet, calming way to take note that one already has everything one needs.
+This sitting is a remembrance of that, a quiet, calming way to take note that one already has everything one needs.

-You don't have to spend the whole night and can come for as little as two hours (please arrive at 8 pm or 10 pm).
-If you arrive at midnight or would like to stay beyond midnight, we kindly ask that you stay until 4 am, to avoid disrupting others.
-The event is open to all; a donation is requested.
+You don't have to spend the whole night and can come for as little as two hours.
+If you stay after midnight, we kindly ask that you stay until 4 am, to avoid disrupting others.
+The event is open to all; a donation or offering is appreciated.

 - 8-10 pm, first sitting